Inguinal Hernia during Pregnancy-What you should know!

 - Sleep on your back or the opposite side of the affected area

-- Avoid intense exercise, movement or lifting, and wear a compression therapy groin bands during any such movement to hold the hernia in such as the .
-These award winning groin bands can fasten onto a belly band while also providing support for pelvic pain, pressure and heaviness.
-They are easy to adjust as well, and are soft and comfortable on a sensitive Inguinal Hernia.
+- Avoid intense exercise, movement or lifting, and wear the Inguinal Hernia Support Belt Kit during any such movement to hold in the hernia.
+With award winning groin bands that can fasten onto a belly band, they provide unparalleled support for pelvic pain, pressure and heaviness.
+Our unique hernia compression squares also add increased support wherever you may need it.
+They are easy to adjust, soft, and comfortable on a sensitive Inguinal Hernia.
 The compression groin bands are also effective on varicose veins.

 - Use a cold therapy pack to relieve pain and reduce swelling and to massage the hernia back into the groin area.
 The Ultra Soft Hot and Cold Therapy Packs from BabyBellyBand are recommended, as they contain a gel that allows a soft and comfortable massaging process for the hernia where there may be pain or swelling.